europer/Logitech-G29-Load-Cell/README.md

 and I will not refer it more in the text, since it is a mix overall and all of them above did contribute to my result.

-The reason for this is that the G29 use pot.meter from 0-100% break over distance => give the output voltage to regulate corresponding break %
+The reason for this is that the G29 use pot.meter from 0-100% break over distance => give the output voltage to regulate corresponding break %.
-The force feedback is more or less linear, at the end we touch a rubber what will simulate a higher pressure but anyway the muscle memory is difficult and constant good breaking especially in trail breaking is difficult.
-With a load cell we are simulating closer to real hydraulic breaks in real life where we have overpromotion force to push to reach higher break.
+The force feedback from the spring is more or less linear and at the end we touch a rubber what will simulate a higher pressure but for the muscle memory is difficult to memorice the breaking point/level/force to get a constant good breaking especially in trail breaking is difficult.
+With a load cell we are simulating closer to real hydraulic breaks in real life where we need over propotional force curve to reach higher break.

-Then the g29 and PS4 do not give any possibilities to trim the break to your driving style and this was also one of my reason to have a micro controller so that I could setup the break after my conditions.
+Then the G29 and PS4 do not give any possibilities to trim the break to your driving style and this was also one of my reason to have a micro controller so that I could manipulate the output values to fit my braking conditions.

 # Shopping List:
 1) Load Cells with HX711